draganjovanovich/copycat/README.md

     NIY

 ### Usage
-Open select menu from terminal with `<CTRL> + T`
+Open select menu from terminal with `<CTRL> + t`
+Toggle preview of large CB items with key `p`
+Navigate preview window with VIM like motions: `j,k, gg, G`

-You can customize keybindings editing ~/.zshrc file
+You can customize keybindings for triggering copycat by editing ~/.zshrc file